KeePass Help Center KeePass Home | Downloads | Translations | Plugins | Donate

 The KeePass website links to SourceForge for downloading KeePass.
 However, even if SourceForge (or the KeePass website) is compromised and serves a malicious download, users who check the digital signature will notice the attack and will not run the malware.
 Note that HTTPS cannot prevent an attack via a compromise of the download server; checking the digital signature does.

-The version information file is downloaded from the KeePass website over HTTP.
-Thus a man in the middle (someone who can intercept your connection to the KeePass website) could have returned an incorrect version information file, possibly making KeePass display a notification that a new KeePass version is available.
+The version information file was downloaded from the KeePass website over HTTP.
+Thus, a man in the middle (someone who can intercept your connection to the KeePass website) could have returned an incorrect version information file, possibly making KeePass display a notification that a new KeePass version is available.
 However, the next steps (downloading and installing the new version) must be carried out by the user manually, and here users who check the digital signature will notice the attack.

 Resolution.
 In order to prevent a man in the middle from making KeePass display incorrect version information (even though this does not imply a successful attack, see above), the version information file is now digitally signed (using RSA-4096 and SHA-512).
 KeePass 2.34 and higher only accept such a digitally signed version information file.
 Furthermore, the version information file is now downloaded over HTTPS.